MerzMax/scale-chat/README.md

 > How to simulate the chat clients and how to measure the server?

 Metrics that could be usefull:
-* Number of concurrent client connections
+* Number of concurrent client connections &rarr; be aware of the OS limit for a process / mashine
 * Number of chat messages per second
 * Hardware stats (cpu/ram)
+* Messagesize (variation of message size could lead to different problems)

 How to measure metrics:
 * Prometheus for docker hardware stats (there is an adapter available)